Scene From A Mall

 Far from the only words there,

-but the only words to catch my eye.
+but the only one’s to catch my eye.

 So whoever you are, why did you do it?